rsdoiel/antenna/archives/2025/science_and_technology_2025.07.md

 date: 2025-02-20, updated: 2025-02-21, from: The Register (UK I.T.
 News)

-<h4>Stalling tactics designed to push print or PC users to online support, sorry, &#39;self-solve&#39;</h4> <p>HP Inc is trying to force consumer PC and print customers to use online and other digital support channels by setting a minimum 15-minute wait time for anyone that phones the call center to get answers to troublesome queries.…</p>
+<h4>Stalling tactics designed to push print or PC users to online support, sorry, &#39;self-solve&#39;</h4> <p><strong>Updated</strong>  HP Inc is trying to force consumer PC and print customers to use online and other digital support channels by setting a minimum 15-minute wait time for anyone that phones the call center to get answers to troublesome queries.…</p>

 <br>